kroma-network/kroma/specs/introduction.md

    - Sufficient information about the ordering of the on-chain transactions to successfully reconstruct the blocks. from step 3., purely by watching L1.

-The proposer also provides access to block data as early as step 3., so that users may access real-time state in advance of L1 confirmation if they so choose.
+The sequencer also provides access to block data as early as step 3., so that users may access real-time state in advance of L1 confirmation if they so choose.

 ### Validators